divyarao093/EDAonUsedCars/README.md

 # EDAonUsedCars
-I developed this EDA project as part of an academic course on Data Science and Machine Learning
+I developed this EDA project as part of PGP on Data Science Product Management from International School of AI and Data Science